smurfix/owslave/HOWTO.md

 Set this if your code uses the timer interrupt, i.e. functions from `timer.h`.

+### `have_watchdog`

+Turns on the watchdog timer at the start of the program.
+Uses the longest-possible timeout.

+If you're using MoaT, this means that you have to poll the bus, using CONDITIONAL SEARCH, every eight seconds; to be safe, you should poll at least every five seconds).
+This should be sufficient to restart a polling server.

 ### `debug_uart`

 If you need to debug the low-level UART code itself, set this.
 Should not be necessary.